goodest-goodlab/UM-CoV-Seq/README.md

 1. [BWA](http://bio-bwa.sourceforge.net/) for read mapping.
 2. [iVar](https://andersen-lab.github.io/ivar/html/) for variant calling.
-3. The aforementioned [ProblematicSites_SARS-CoV2](https://github.com/W-L/ProblematicSites_SARS-CoV2) and associated scripts for site masking.
+3. The aforementioned [ProblematicSites_SARS-CoV2](https://github.com/W-L/ProblematicSites_SARS-CoV2) and associated scripts for site masking, which are included in this repository as a subtree.
 4. [IQ-Tree](http://www.iqtree.org/) for phylogeny inference.
 5. [Pangolin](https://github.com/cov-lineages/pangolin) for lineage assignment.